NymishaMVN/Big-Data-Project-on-Places-Image-Classification-using-Azure-Environment/README.md

-11.Model deployment as real time end point
+Model deployment as real time end point
 Register the Model**:
 The model logged with MLflow is automatically registered in the Azure ML Model Registry.
 Create a Real-Time Endpoint: